AbePlays/Slots/README.md

 1. Clone or download the project to your local machine
 2. Open the project in Xcode
 3. Run the simulator

-## Custom Features

-  There is an advance version of this app.
-Switch to "advance" branch to view it.